theofilis/tutorial-cfengine/The bundle types defined by CFEngine.md

 ## knowledge
-Bundles of type knowledge are fully supported only in commercial editions of CFEngine, and allow you to document high-level system knowledge in the CFEn- gine configuration.
+Bundles of type knowledge are fully supported only in commercial editions of CFEngine, and allow you to document high-level system knowledge in the CFEngine configuration.
 This can be used to analyze the system, and to both keep and deduce information about its behavior and its configuration.

 * inferences: specifies relationships between different concepts in the knowledge base, and performs some simple contextual reasoning